catswe/KANditioned/README.md

-# KANditioned: Fast, Generalizable Training of KANs via Lookup Interpolation
+# KANditioned: Fast, Conditioned Training of KANs via Lookup Interpolation and Discrete Cosine Transform

 Training is accelerated by orders of magnitude through exploiting the structure of linear (C⁰) spline with uniformly spaced control points, where spline(x) can be calculated as a linear interpolation between the two nearest control points.
 This is in constrast with the typical summation often seen in B-spline, reducing the amount of computation required and enabling effectively sublinear scaling across the control points dimension.